nystudio107/craft-scripts/README.md

 `LOCAL_MYSQLDUMP_CMD` is the command for the local mysqldump executable, normally just `mysqldump`.
 It is provided because some setups like MAMP require a full path to a copy of `mysqldump` inside of the application bundle.

+`LOCAL_DB_LOGIN_PATH` if this is set, it will use `--login-path=` for your local db credentials instead of sending them in via the commandline (see below)

+`LOCAL_BACKUPS_PATH` is the absolute path to the directory where backups should be stored.
+For database backups, a directory with the name of the database will be created inside the `LOCAL_BACKUPS_PATH` directory to store the database backups.
+Paths should always have a trailing /

+`LOCAL_BACKUPS_MAX_AGE` Is the maximum age of local backups in days; backups older than this will be automatically rotated out (removed).

 ##### Using mysql within a local docker container

 `LOCAL_MYSQL_CMD` which is normally just `mysql`, is prepended with `docker exec -i CONTAINER_NAME` to execute the command within the container.
 (Example: `docker exec -i container_mysql_1 mysql`)